EvaFlower/UTSseminar/Seminar 2019.2.16.md

 ## GAN
 ### Model of GAN
-In [1], it has discussed various types of implicit generative models and analyzed GAN under these types.
+In [1], it has discussed several approaches in implicit generative models and analyzed GAN under these approaches.
 Based on that, we will discuss GAN in:
 1) Class Probability Estimation
 2) Divergence Minimisation